 - Leslie Reagan (Ph.D.
 University of Wisconsin, Madison, 1991): women, gender, sexuality; medicine and public health; health films and photography; reproduction and the body; disability studies; museums and memory; U.S., Vietnam and war

-- Mark D. Steinberg (PhD., University of California at Berkeley, 1987): imperial and early Soviet Russia; popular cultures; urban studies; religion; emotion; modernity.
+- Mark D. Steinberg (PhD., University of California at Berkeley, 1987): imperial and Soviet Russia; popular cultures; comparative urban history; religion; emotion; modernity, transgression.